Board and Staff

 Board of Trustees

-Our Board of Trustees range from the former director of a watershed council to an organic farmer.
+Our Board of Trustees range from the deputy director of a regional government council to an organic farmer.
 Board members represent a variety of professional fields and communities, but they all share one passion -- conservation.

 Gary Kravitz, Farmington Hills - Board Vice-President

 Robert Ignasiak, Orchard Lake - Board Treasurer

 Jonathan Engman, Bloomfield Hills - Trustee

 Andrea LaFontaine, Birmingham - Trustee

 Chris Bunch is an experienced land protection professional with long-time service to the conservation field in professional and volunteer capacities.
 He has served as Executive Director of the Medina Summit Land Conservancy in Medina, OH.
 During his tenure, he lead the organization through a merger process where it became part of the much larger Western Reserve Land Conservancy and where he served as Field Director covering Medina and Summit counties.
 He has served as an appointee to numerous local and state boards and commissions, including the Lake County, Michigan Brownfields Authority, the Oil and Gas Rules committee for the State of Ohio and numerous local planning, regulatory, and advisory committees.